rcsbiotech/q2pipe/README.md

 1. Imports your data as a QIIME2 artifact;
 2. Denoise it using the DADA2 pipeline;
 3. Classifies your data using either BLAST or VSEARCH, against the latest Greengenes and SILVA database;
-4. Run core diversity and phylogeny analysis;
+4. Run core diversity and basic phylogenetic analysis based on QIIME2
-5. (WIP) Predict the metagenomes with PICRUSt;
+5. Predict the metagenomes with PICRUSt;
 6. Reports all results as HTML, plain text and a usable BIOM-taxonomy file.
+7. (WIP) Run our custom RScript pipeline with the main diversity indexes.

 ### Suggested workflow